logicly-au/pmhc-mds-spec/doc/shared/referrer-organisation-type.rst

   services (i.e., specialised mental health care delivered in public acute and psychiatric hospital settings, community mental health care services, and specialised residential mental health care services).

-**0 - None/Not applicable**

-  Should only be selected in instances of Self referral.